IIIF/api/source/presentation/4.0/index.md

 Whereas annotations that associate content resources with Containers are included in the [`items`][prezi-40-model-items] property of the Container, all other types of Annotation are referenced from the [`annotations`][prezi-40-model-annotations] property.
 Containers, Manifests, Collections and Ranges can all have this property, linking to relevant annotations.
 As with the [`items`][prezi-40-model-items] property, annotations are grouped into one or more AnnotationPage resources.
 These are usually external references.

 This example is a Manifest with a Canvas that contains a single photograph and an Annotation with the motivation `commenting` highlighting a specific feature of the photograph.
 It demonstrates the use of comments for contextualizing or describing specific elements of a resource.
 A comment on a Canvas can target a non-rectangular area.
-This example uses a [`SvgSelector`][prezi-40-model-SvgSelector] to comment on a non-rectangular region of the photograph.
+This example uses an [Svg Selector][prezi-40-model-SvgSelector] to comment on a non-rectangular region of the photograph.

 {% include code_example.html src="uc08_image_annotation.json" %}

 >
 **Key Points**
-* Annotations may alternately use a different type of Selector, called a [`WktSelector`][prezi-40-model-WktSelector], to align the Annotation to a target region within a Canvas or Scene.
+* Annotations may alternately use a different type of Selector, called a [Wkt Selector][prezi-40-model-WktSelector], to align the Annotation to a target region within a Canvas or Scene.

 ### Commenting about 3D sculpture

 A commenting annotation can also reference a Content Resource, such as a Model, within a Scene.
 This is accomplished by targeting the annotation that paints the resource into the Scene.
 In this example, the commenting annotation targets an annotation that paints a model of a portrait bust into a scene.

 In some cases it is desirable to influence the client's positioning of the commenting annotation when rendered.
 This may be done to ensure that the annotation does not hide key visual elements or to ensure that the annotation itself is not obscured by resources painted in the Container, such as 3D models.
 In these cases, the [`position`][prezi-40-model-position] property may be used to define the position where a TextualBody should be rendered.
 The example shows a [`position`][prezi-40-model-position] that places the annotation at a specific coordinate within the Scene.
-The position is a [`SpecificResource`][prezi-40-model-SpecificResource] that requires a [`source`][prezi-40-model-source] and `selector`.
+The position is a [Specific Resource][prezi-40-model-SpecificResource] that requires a [`source`][prezi-40-model-source] and `selector`.

 ```jsonc
 {